paperbenni/paperbenni.github.io/content/posts/aisilly.md

 being used to train LLMs.
 Why not use them to make the result of tool calls more readable for LLMs as well?

-Again, firecrawl seems to come reasonably close to this ideal.
+Again, Firecrawl seems to come reasonably close to this ideal.
 It converts pages to markdown.
 It even offers an Agent to do more complicated searches.
 That agent is currently not available in the firecrawl MCP as of now, and also seems overkill for most searches.
 I do not need cross referencing of multiple sources,